About This Chapter

 3. How Read Alouds Support Emergent Literacy

 There are so many different reasons to read aloud to children of all ages.
-This lesson will help you understand how reading to younger children helps support their emergent literacy.
+In this lesson, you will begin to understand how reading to younger children helps support their emergent literacy and put them on the path to being lifelong readers.

 4. Using Written Language to Promote Emergent Literacy Development

-The more exposure young children have to written language, the better accustomed they will become to the relationship between the written word and spoken language.
-The objective of this lesson is to familiarize you with classroom activities that use written language to support emergent literacy development.
+The more exposure young children have to written language, the better accustomed they'll become to the relationship between the written word and spoken language.
+In this lesson, we'll look at classroom activities that use written language to support emergent literacy development.

 5. Resources to Support Emergent Literacy in the Classroom